 Alternating Current (AC) can be converted into Direct Current (DC) by the process – Rectification.
 Efficiently, a Switch Mode Power Supply (SMPS) gives the best rectification.
 Alternatively, we will use step down transformer and rectifier diodes for our design as it is cheaper and easier to build.
-This method is used in almost all electronics and circuits.
+This method is applicable in almost all electronics and circuits.
 The only problem is that is bulkier when you compare it to the switch mode power supply design.

 Using transformer, you will either choose whether a Full Wave or Half Wave rectification is what you will go for.
 The half wave rectification converts only the half cycle of the AC input into DC.
 Hence, the DC output is not current sufficient.
 But however, the full wave rectification converts both the negative and positive cycles of the Alternating Current source into DC.
 This gives the better result as the output power is more sufficient.

 Meanwhile, after rectifying the AC source into DC, there is always too much ripples especially in the half wave rectification.
 We can always minimize this and have a smooth DC output by connecting a filtering capacitor preferably, an Electrolytic Capacitor (polarized capacitor) in parallel across the output stage.

 In this article on how to convert AC to DC, the designs are for